dojo/docs/dijit/layout.rst

           </tr>
         </table>

-However, that technique has it's limits... it doesn't allow things like tabs or accordions or split containers where the user can adjust the size of each pane.
+However, that technique has its limits: it doesn't allow for things like tabs or accordions or split containers where the user can adjust the size of each pane.

 Dijit Layout